 Deployable structure is an interdisciplinary research field of mechanical and structural engineering.
 They are able to change their size and shape to achieve different design objectives, while still provide adequate load bearing capacity.
-They are utilised in different engineering applications such as large-scale aerospace and civil structures.

 By solving a series of highly nonlinear geometric and kinematic compatibilities problems, we proposed a new design approach for deployable structures——tessellation.
 This approach employed 3D overconstrained linkages as base units, and constructed large deployable structures based on planar or spatial tessellation under the compatible condition of linkages.
 By this means, all the designs that satisfied the planar or spatial tessellation conditions could be obtained.
 For instance, a new deployable structure with compact folding capability was developed based on Bennett linkage.
-Those deployable structures have great potential in aerospace engineering applications due to their simple configurations and excellent folding performance.
+Those deployable structures have great potential in engineering applications due to their simple configurations and excellent folding performance.

 Construction of large deployable structures with Bennett linkages as elements by the tessellation method